jnsougata/filebox/src/Discovery.md

 - Added some options to view files by category
 - You can now block access of shared files and embeds
 - Track your filebox usage with a space usage indicator
-- Added ability to preview images, videos, pdfs and text files
+- Added ability to preview images, videos, audios, pdfs and text files

 #### Coming Soon